King County jury awards $123 million to victims of Ride the Ducks crash

 Also in Washington, jurors are asked to determine each defendant’s share of responsibility as a percentage due to the state’s laws on joint and several liability, which seek to hold defendants jointly responsible for liability and compensation, but may also result in defendants paying more than their court-assigned percentage of the damages.

 Most of the damages, if not all, will be paid by the insurance companies that underwrite the various companies and entities involved.
-Awards to each defendant will vary.
+Awards to each plaintiff will vary.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.